 There’s something magical about historic European cities in winter.
 A dusting of snow, twinkly lights, crisp chilly nights and the smell of glühwein and Christmas biscuits make everything seem extra special.
 So when Jet2Holidays asked me to try out one of their city break packages, I couldn’t resist a wintery weekend in Salzburg.
 I usually plan and book everything separately, but there was something so nice about having everything organised for us.
 All we had to do was just turn up and enjoy ourselves, and Salzburg was a great place to do it, overflowing with festive sparkle.
-So here are some of my favourite things to see and do in Salzburg in winter.
+So here are some of my favourite things to do in Salzburg in winter.

 Eat, drink and shop Salzburg’s Christmas markets

-Europe at Christmas means one thing – Christmas markets.
-It seems like there’s hardly a city left in the whole continent that doesn’t have a Christmas market now.
+Salzburg in winter means one thing – Christmas markets.
+It seems like there’s hardly a city left in the whole of Europe that doesn’t have a Christmas market now.
 But Germany and Austria got there first – and they do it best.
 Think wooden chalets draped with fairy lights selling wood carvings and glass tree decorations, cosy hats and gloves, candleholders, gingerbread biscuits, cheese, glühwein and punch.
 At most markets you can pay an extra couple of euros as a deposit for a special glühwein mug which makes a good souvenir to take home.

 The Christkindlmarkt in Dom Square is Salzburg’s biggest market, but there are lots of smaller markets tucked around the city too.
 Check out the side streets running off the main shopping street Getreidegasse as well as behind the Mirabell Palace and outside the Sternbräu brewery.
 Beyond the city centre, prices tend to be a bit lower – Hellbrunn Palace’s market had lots of lovely handcrafted gifts, or you can take the boat between the villages of St Gilgen, St Wolfgang and Strobl which each have their own markets (this is a great round up of them all).